quiptime/more_node_buttons/README.txt

-// $Id: README.txt, more_node_buttons, v 1.1 2009/08/03 11:35:422 quiptime Exp $
+// $Id: README.txt, more_node_buttons, v 1.3 2010/04/15 18:17:53 quiptime Exp $
 ======================================================================================

-This module add an Cancel and an Save and continue button to node edit forms.
+The More node buttons module allow to add an "Cancel" and an "Save and continue" button to node edit forms.

 Requirements
 --------------------------------------------------------------------------------------